Alien Hand Syndrome

 Question 1 of 3

-True or false: Alien hand syndrome can resolve on its own.
+True or false: Alien hand syndrome can affect multiple limbs at the same time.